skjkanchan/OSProject3/devlog.md

 # May 11 1:21pm
 Updating the devlog because the create file function is complete, so now index file/BTree can be created from the command line.

+# May 11 1:31pm
+Updating the devlog because the insert function is complete, so now a key and value can be inserted into an index file.